-Application Adopted

-Explanation on adoption of the practice At present, the AC comprises solely of INEDs and the requirement on AC to comprise solely of INEDs is included in the Terms of Reference of AC.
+Application : Adopted Explanation on adoption of the practice : At present, the AC comprises solely of INEDs and the requirement for AC to comprise solely of INEDs is included in the Terms of Reference of AC.
 The details of the members of AC are disclosed in the Profile of Directors section of the Annual Report.
-The AC comprises three (3) members, all of whom are INEDs as follows: Mr. Siow Kee Yen (Chairman, INED) Datuk Adillah binti Ahmad Nordin (Member, INED)
+The AC comprises three (3) members, all of whom are INEDs, as follows: - • Mr. Lim Kit Ming (Chairperson, INED) • Ms. Sean Ne Teo (Member, INED)

-Mr. Tan Chin Hwee (Member, INED)